Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

               # from the request
               - StripPrefix=2
               # Include in the header (which will be forwared)
-              # `authorization-beares` followed by the jwt.
+              # `Authorization: beares <JWT>`
               - TokenRelay
 ```
-`application.yaml` of the client

-## Accessing the principal

-OAuth2 client we don't want to use sessions ...
+## Security at service level

-Each method of a service can annotated with
+Each method of a service can be decorated with annotations to protect the resources

-- `@PreAuthorize`: evaluate **SpEL**, invoke the method if the check pass
+- `@PreAuthorize`: evaluate **SpEL**; the method can be invoked if the check passes
-- `@PostAuthorize`: block if the response after the method is invoked, if there is a transaction it will be rolledback, e.g. in a bank accoutn we can say after the method is invoked the balance has to be greater than zero, doing it apriori is difficoult, in this way is way easier to check
+- `@PostAuthorize`: block if the response after the method is invoked, if there is a transaction it will be rolled back, e.g. in a bank account we can say after the method is invoked the balance has to be greater than zero, doing it a priori is difficult, in this way is way easier to check
-- `@PreFilter`: evaluate **SpEL**, expression evaluated on a collection of elements
+- `@PreFilter`: evaluate **SpEL**, expression evaluated on a collection of elements, if some elements don't respect the check they will be discarded
-- `@PostFilter`:
+- `@PostFilter`: post case of the `@PreFilter`
 - `@Secured`: we check that who invoked this method has a certain role

+## SPA/Server interaction

-When we disign a Single Page Application, we have a problem, because IAM login and SPA don't really works togheter.
-The SPA has to distinguis wether the user logged in or not.
+When we design a Single Page Application, we have a problem, because IAM login and SPA don't really works together.
+The SPA has to distinguish whether the user is logged in or not.

 In the client application we need to identify that the user is not authenticated,

-SPA authN flow:
+SPA authentication flow:

-1. request:
+1. request performed
-1. we try to access a resource, but are not authorized
+1. we try to access a resource, but we are not authorized
-1. the JS will replace our URL with the of the IAM authentication
+1. the JS will replace our URL with the of the IAM authentication page
-1. When we provide the credientials to the IAM
+1. we provide the credentials to the IAM and perform the **code authentication flow**
-1. we will be redirected back to the SPA, which was completely destroyed
+1. we will be redirected back to the SPA via the redirect URI, which was completely destroyed
-1. this time we have cookie
+1. this time we have cookie got from the server
-1. the SPA will show approprieate components
+1. the SPA will show the appropriate components

 When this approach is used the SPA is called **BFF** (Backend For Frontend)

+## CSRF protection

-The JS comunicating with the Server using a session is convenient, this allows for some attacks, one of this is called CSRF, where another web application can send request on the server on your behalf.
-This can be done because we have a valid session on the browser, we can prevent this by using some counter measures, all operations that can change something on the server we attach a `csrfToken` to the request, this can be done view the `SecurityFilterChain`.
+The JS communicating with the Server using a session stored on the browser is convenient, but this allows for some attacks, one of this is called CSRF.
+A CSRF is when another web application can send a request on your behalf.
+This can be done because we have a valid session on the browser for a specific application, we can prevent this by using some countermeasures, all operations that can change something on the server we attach a `csrfToken` to the request, this can be done using the `SecurityFilterChain`.

-When the JS will perform a request to change something on the server we attach a HTTP header `XSRF-TOKEN`, thanks to that the spring server will be able to validate the request, thus avoid someone else to perform request not performed by us.
+When the JS will perform a request to change something on the server we attach an HTTP header `XSRF-TOKEN`, thanks to that the spring server will be able to validate the request, thus avoid someone else to perform a request not performed by us.

-To integrate a SPA from the cloud gateway, we should add `http-client.type: autodetect`, otherwise the redirect won't work.
+To integrate an SPA from the cloud gateway, we should add `http-client.type: autodetect`, otherwise the redirect won't work.

 # System Integration